European-Unified-ID/EUID-docs/docs/guides/integration-publisher-server-side.md

 Use the `POST /token/refresh` endpoint to make sure you always have a valid and up-to-date EUID token.
 The EUID token must be refreshed to sync with the EUID rotation.
 In addition, the token refresh process checks the user's opt-out status, and if the user has opted out, no new token is sent.
 This ends the token refresh chain, and you must not use that EUID token again.

+For details about the EUID opt-out workflow and how users can opt out, see [User Opt-Out](../getting-started/gs-opt-out.md).

 | Step | Endpoint | Description |
 | :--- | :--- | :--- |
 | 3-a |N/A | When a user returns to an asset and becomes active again, refresh the EUID token before sending it to the SSP. |